Course Syllabus

 During office hours, I meet with students by video chat or phone.
 Send me a message on Canvas when you plan to attend office hours.

 Online Course: No set meeting times.
-Log onto Canvas every 24-48 hours.
+Log onto Canvas Links to an external site. every 24-48 hours.

 Contact the instructor